Kong/docs.konghq.com/app/_src/deck/index.md

 1. **Configuration Generation**: This category focuses on the initial creation of decK state files from industry-standard API specification formats.
 This category includes the following command:
    - [deck file openapi2kong](/deck/{{page.release}}/reference/deck_file_openapi2kong/): Converts OpenAPI specification files into decK state files.

 2. **Configuration Transformation**: This set of commands provides the tools needed to refine and restructure decK configuration files.
 It allows for the segmentation of a full configuration into smaller, manageable parts and their subsequent reassembly.
-This category includes commands such as:
+This category includes the following commands:
    - [deck file add-plugins](/deck/{{page.release}}/reference/deck_file_add-plugins/): Incorporates plugins into decK objects.
    - [deck file add-tags](/deck/{{page.release}}/reference/deck_file_add-tags/): Attaches tags to decK objects for enhanced organization.
    - [deck file list-tags](/deck/{{page.release}}/reference/deck_file_list-tags/): Enumerates tags associated with decK objects.